harikaurel/Squiggle4Viability/README.md

 ```

-### Inference
+### Inference on Fixed Length of Chunks

-The script reads segmented POD5 files from a specified directory, processes the data, and makes predictions using a pretrained model.
+The script reads segmented signals in POD5 files from a specified directory, processes the data, and makes predictions using a pretrained model.
 The results are saved as text files in a specified output directory.
+This script is not applicable for variable signal length.

 ```